Thakurprashan/JavaScript-Series/README.md

                                                                 Day 4 Topics Covered :

 JavaScript loops is a control flow statement that allows code to be executed repeatedly based on a condition.
 It consists of three parts: initialization, condition, and increment/decrement.
-Often this is the case when working with arrays:

 1.for - loops through a block of code a number of times Syntax-